tehaandev/dev-portfolio/_posts/built-a-custom-web-app-for-a-uk-based-startup-in-the-foster-care-sector-solo.md

 ---

-Fosterli is now in active beta with real users - replacing the previous paper-based workflows with a modern, secure, and efficient web application.
-It was a great opportunity to apply my skills in a meaningful way, knowing that the end product would have a positive impact on the foster care sector.
+Fosterli is now in active beta with real users — replacing the previous paper-based workflows with a modern, secure, and efficient web application.
+The client’s goal is to cut the average foster care application process from 7–12 months down to 4–6 months, by streamlining assessments, enabling collaboration, and reducing redundant data entry.

+This project was a great opportunity to apply my skills in a meaningful way, knowing that the end product could directly improve how quickly children are placed with foster families.